mayalh22/recipe/README.md

 # recipe

-Recipe viewer app by Maya Hazarika
+Recipe Viewer Site by Maya Hazarika

 This is a clean and responsive web app for browsing, searching, and selecting recipes.
-It uses serif fonts and earthly colors (brown and bold)/
+It uses serif fonts and earthy colors (warm browns and golds).

-I built this mostly for fun as my final (hopefully) Athena project to practice more front-end stuff with JS.
-For this project, I also focused on adding a buttload of code comments to be very clear (in script.js I used so many comments it’s basically translated to English).
-I did add some fun parts like ESC key handling.
-Thanks for checking this out!!!!!
+I built this mostly for fun as my final (hopefully) Athena project to practice more front-end stuff with JavaScript.
+I also decided to do something very different:

+- add a ton of comments

-- I usually never add comments at all - this time I added them like every other line. it helped me keep track of the structure, styling decisions, behaviors.
-Plus, it makes the code easier for anyone else who might want to use it
+Usually, I skip commenting almost entirely.
+But this time, I added comments on basically every other line.
+It helped me keep track of the code’s structure, styling decisions, and behaviors.
+Plus, it makes the code way easier for anyone else who might want to read or use it.

-- If you are one of the few who skips commenting, I recommend giving it a try.
-It slows you down initially, but it pays off!
-It's sort of like showing your work during math tests.
-In a way...
+If you’re like me and usually avoid comments, I recommend giving it a try.
+It slows you down at first, but it really pays off.
+It’s kind of like showing your work in a math test — super helpful in the long run!

-It features:
+Features:

-- Recipe cards (clickable) showing recipe titles, clicking expands and collapses details
+- Clickable recipe cards showing recipe titles; clicking expands and collapses details
-- Search functionality in real time, filtering recipes by title and content
+- Real-time search filtering recipes by title and content
-- Show all button for resetting search and displaying all recipes
+- “Show All” button to reset search and show all recipes
-- Random recipe button, selecting and highlighting a random recipe
+- “Random Recipe” button to select and highlight a random recipe
-- Responsive design, working on mobile and desktop
+- Responsive design, works on mobile and desktop
-- Smooth scrolling
+- Smooth scrolling for anchor navigation
 - Keyboard accessibility — ESC key clears search and deselects recipes
-- fully integrated comments section letting users share feedback (not using storage yet)
+- Fully integrated comments section letting users share feedback (not storing data yet)

-I used:
+Built Witch:

 - HTML5
 - CSS3
-- Vanilla JS
+- Vanilla JavaScript

+Thanks for checking this out!

 Made by Maya Hazarika, last updated October 2025

-Thanks ;)

 [![Athena Award Badge](https://img.shields.io/endpoint?url=https%3A%2F%2Faward.athena.hackclub.com%2Fapi%2Fbadge)](https://award.athena.hackclub.com?utm_source=readme)